vertiginous/ansible_dummy_httpapi_collection/README.md

-# Local Dummy HTTPAPI plugin Collection
+# Demo HTTPAPI plugin Collection

-This repository contains the `local.dummy` Ansible Collection.
+This is the `local.dummy` Ansible Collection.
 It contains a plugin for working with a dummy flask rest API I created.
-I wrote it so that I can better understand the program flow, parameters, and configuration of this type of plugin.
+I wrote it so that I can better understand the program flow, parameters, and configuration of HTTPAPI plugin.

 ### Resources:
 [Understanding Ansible HttpApi plugins](https://www.lilatomic.ca/posts/ansible_httpapi_plugins/)